ubc-cpen400a-2020/classroom/assignments/assignment-1.md

 ## Testing

-**To test your code, insert the following script tags in the head tag of your page**
+**To test your code, insert the following script tags in the head tag of your page.** Alternatively, to make the script load faster, you can download the script and host it locally in your `client` directory.
 ```
 <script src="http://35.183.65.155/cpen400a/test-a1.js" type="text/javascript"></script>
 ```